kurtlawrence/papyrus/docs/modocs/cmds.md

 Static files can also reference crates.
 If a static file contains `extern crate name;` **at the beginning** of the file, these crates are added to the compilation and can be referenced.

+To add static files, it is possible to use glob patterns to add multiple files in one go.
+For example to add _all_ files in the working directory the command `:static-files add *.rs` can be used.
+To recursively add files `**/*.rs` can be used.
+This applies to removing static files using the `rm` command.

 # Extending Commands
 ## Setup